-The Woman Who Trapped the Rain and Other Stories/ A mulher que prendeu a chuva e outras histórias
+The Woman Who Stole the Rain and Other Stories/ A mulher que prendeu a chuva e outras histórias

 The Woman Who Trapped the Rain brings together 14 short stories that begin in everyday life but imperceptibly open onto other worlds – dreamlike, fantastic, terrifying or absurd – which nonetheless still belong to us and remain the place where we live.